20 Toppings Every Chili Bar Needs

 To take your chili bar to the next level, include additional foods that can be topped with chili and condiments.
 Here are a few of our favorites:

-• Baked Potatoes: Provide baked potatoes or sweet potatoes as a hearty side dish.
+• Baked Potatoes: Provide baked or sweet potatoes as a hearty side dish.
 Guests can load them with chili and various toppings.

 • Rice: White or brown rice can be a neutral side dish that complements the chili.
 It’s especially helpful for guests who want to mellow the spiciness of their chili.

-• Grilled Cheese Sandwiches: Mini grilled cheese sandwiches or grilled cheese dippers can be a fun and nostalgic addition to your chili bar.
+• Grilled Cheese Sandwiches: Mini grilled cheese sandwiches or cheese dippers can be a fun and nostalgic addition to your chili bar.

 • Macaroni and Cheese: For an indulgent option, serve macaroni and cheese alongside the chili for those who like a combination of flavors.
+Our Hatch chile mac and cheese is a great option for chili.

-• French Fries and Tater Tots: Who doesn’t love loaded tots and fries.
+• French Fries and Tater Tots: Who doesn’t love loaded tots and fries?

 • Hot Dogs: Chili and hot dogs are a classic favorite.

-Remember to label each side dish, and offer serving utensils and bowls, so guests can customize their chili experience to their liking.
+Remember to label each side dish and offer serving utensils and bowls so guests can customize their chili experience to their liking.
 With these side dishes, you’ll create a well-rounded chili bar to satisfy everyone’s tastes.

 chili cheese baked potato on a black plate